Taming-the-BEAST/Prior-selection/README.md

 ### Specifying the Site Model

 > Navigate to the **Site Model** panel, where we can choose the model of nucleotide evolution that we want to assume to underly our dataset.
 >

 Our dataset is made of nucleotide sequences.
 There are four models of nucleotide evolution available in BEAUti2: **JC69, HKY, TN93** and **GTR**.
 The **JC69** model is the simplest evolutionary model.
 All the substitutions are assumed to happen at the same rate and all the bases are assumed to have identical frequencies, i.e. each base **A, C, G** and **T** is assumed to have an equilibrium frequency of 0.25.
 In the **HKY** model, the rate of transitions **A {% eqinline \leftrightarrow %} G** and **C {% eqinline \leftrightarrow %} T** is allowed to be different from the rate of transversions **A {% eqinline \leftrightarrow %} C, G {% eqinline \leftrightarrow %} T**.
 Furthermore, the frequency of each base can be either "Estimated", "Empirical" or "All Equal".
 When we set the frequencies to "Estimated", the frequency of each base will be co-estimated as a parameter during the BEAST run.
 If we use "Empirical", base frequencies will be set to the frequencies of each base found in the alignment.
 Finally, if set to "All Equal", the base frequencies will be set to 0.25.
 The **TN93** model is slightly more complicated than **HKY**, by allowing for different rates of **A {% eqinline \leftrightarrow %} G** and **C {% eqinline \leftrightarrow %} T** transitions.
-Finally, the **GTR** model is the most general model and allows for different substitution rates between each pair of nucleotides as well as different base frequencies, resulting in a total of 9 free parameters.
+Finally, the **GTR** model is the most general reversible model and allows for different substitution rates between each pair of nucleotides as well as different base frequencies, resulting in a total of 9 free parameters.

 > **Topic for discussion:** Which substitution model may be the most appropriate for our dataset and why?